-- 1. You have the right to information about services designed to support and inform you if you are accused of a violation of the Interpersonal Violence and Sexual Misconduct Policy. - 2.
-You have the right to speak confidentially to a counselor and/or pastor. - 3.
-You have the right to seek or have sought on your behalf counseling and medical attention at the Engle Center or elsewhere as needed-including at the nearest hospital emergency room. - 4.
-You have the right to an advisor of your choice to accompany you to all hearings and interviews. - 5.
-You have the right to obtain legal representation. - 6.
+- 1. You have the right to information about services designed to support and inform you if you are accused of a violation of the Sex-based Discrimination, Sexual Misconduct, and Interpersonal Violence Policy. - 2.
+You have the right to file your own complaint alleging violations of the Sex-based Discrimination, Sexual Misconduct, and Interpersonal Violence Policy that are not in retaliation to a complainant. - 3.
+You have the right to speak confidentially to a counselor and/or pastor. - 4.
+You have the right to seek or have sought on your behalf counseling and medical attention at the Engle Center or elsewhere as needed-including at the nearest hospital emergency room. - 5.
+You have the right to an advisor of your choice to accompany you to all hearings and interviews. - 6.
+You have the right to obtain legal representation. - 7.
 You have a right to be provided with an advisor in a Title IX Misconduct hearing, should you require an advisor but do not have the ability to procure one for yourself.